rackerlabs/support-how-to/content/dedicated-hosting/view-your-network-device-configuration.md

 product_url: dedicated-hosting
 ---

-The MyRackspace portal contains a self-service feature that enables you to download a copy of your firewall's or load balancer's running configuration.
+The MyRackspace Portal contains a self-service feature that enables you to download a copy of your firewall's or load balancer's running configuration.
 You can use this feature for your documentation and auditing purposes.

 ### Viewing your network device's configuration

-1. Log in to the [MyRackspace customer portal](https://my.rackspace.com/portal/auth/login) by using your account number, username, and password.
+1. Log in to the [MyRackspace Portal](https://my.rackspace.com/portal/auth/login) by using your account number, username, and password.

 2. In the top navigation bar click **Products** > **Devices**.